-With generous support from the Henry Luce Foundation, this project is led by Evan Berry, an Associate Professor in American University's Department of Philosophy and Religion.
+With generous support from the Henry Luce Foundation, this project is led by Evan Berry, an Assistant Professor of Environmental Humanities at Arizona State University.
 Project co-principal investigators include CLALS Director Eric Hershberg and CLALS Research Associate Professor Robert Albro.